 We calculated smooth revenues to recover the revenue requirement over 20 years.
-Over the 2015-20 period, annual revenues will not recover the annual revenue requirement (ARR), primarily due to the under-recovery in past years that is carried forward to 2015-16.
+Over the 2015-20 period, annual revenues will not recover the ARR, primarily due to the under-recovery in past years that is carried forward to 2015-16.
 The 20-year smoothing approach ensures that the past under-recovery will be recovered from customers over 20 years as demand increases.

-Figure 8 QCA proposed ARR and annual revenue (\$m)
+Figure 7 QCA proposed ARR and annual revenue (\$m)

-Note: Excludes other Source: QCA calculations
+Source: QCA.
+Note: Excludes other

-9.4 Revenue requirement by pricing zone
+9.4 Revenue requirement (nominal) by pricing zone